tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 From an `Eclipse` perspective, ...`/Week1` is the `Workspace`.

-- click `Launch` button
+click `Launch` button
-- click `Hide` button
+click `Hide` button
-- click `Create a Java Project` link, found in `Package Explorer`
-- enter the follwing in the `Project name` field: `Homework1`
-- near the bottom, turn off the following two checkboxes:
+click `Create a Java Project` link, found in `Package Explorer` enter the follwing in the `Project name` field: `Homework1` near the bottom, turn off the following two checkboxes:
 1. `Create module-info.java file`
 2. `Generate comments`
-- click `Finish` button
+click `Finish` button

 This results in a new window with a blank editor field.
-Copy and paste the entire contents of the following file into this field (`Finder` works well of navigating to this file which may be opened by diouble-clicking on it):
+Copy and paste the entire contents of the following file into this field (`Finder` works well for navigating to this file which may be opened by double-clicking on it):

 ```
 Macintosh HD > Users > tomcrook > Documents > _ACME